drahnr/shinypenny/README.md

 ## CSV

-The format is determined by by the header row, which can be omitted if the order as kept in the example below.
+The format is determined by the header row, which can be omitted if the order as kept in the example below.
 If the columns are re-ordered, the header tags must be provided with the names as shown below.

-By default `|` is used as separator, a secondary attempt is made with `;`.
+By default `|` is used as separator, if parsing fails with that assumption, a secondary parse attempt is made with `;`.

-Numbers and decimals may be delimited with `.` characters independent of the locale - `,` is not a valid decimal separator, see [the rust `f64` grammar](https://doc.rust-lang.org/std/primitive.f64.html#grammar).
+Numbers and decimals may be delimited with `.` characters independent of the locale - `,` is not a valid decimal separator, see [the rust `f64` grammar](https://doc.rust-lang.org/std/primitive.f64.html#grammar) - this will change with `v0.4.0` onwards and `3,5` will be accepted as well.

 Receipt paths are relative to the `cwd`.